Our Miniature Calves

 Do you have a waitlist?

 We do not have a waitlist.
-When calves are available they will be advertised via our newsletter and our Facebook group we will then take expressions of interest.
+Calves are currently being born and will be available in March and April of 2026.
+When calves are available they will be advertised via our Facebook group there will be an expression of interest form to be completed when calves are advertised.

 We are very fussy about the forever homes that our mini moos go to so we do screen potential properties rigorously.
 We also have specific transport requirements.